top of page

 Chemicals for processing film and prints such as developers, stop baths, and fixers.

-Matt board and materials to mount prints
+Matt board, adhesives and materials to mount prints

 Negative and print storage sleeves

-Toners and other printing materials
+Toners, oil paints, markers and other alternative printing materials

 *CHEMICALS WE USE IN CLASS:

-Sprint systems film and print chemicals- Standard black and white film developer, quick silver print developer, block stop bath, and record speed fixer, isopropyl alcohol, 3M photo mount (spray glue), Elmers glue, matte fixative spray, Elmers rubber cement, Sharpie permanent markers, Berg brilliant blue toner, rapid sepia toner, brown copper toner, formulary iron blue toner, ferric ammonium citrate, hydrogen peroxide, thymol, potassium bromide, copper 1 chloride, Kentmere liquid black and white photo emulsion, borax, calumet baking powder, potassium ferricyanide, lacquer thinner, baking soda, butane, citric acid, cyanotype sensitizer.
+Sprint systems film and print chemicals- Standard black and white film developer, quick silver print developer, block stop bath, and record speed fixer, isopropyl alcohol, 3M photo mount (spray glue), Elmer's glue, matte fixative spray, Elmer's rubber cement, Sharpie permanent markers, Berg brilliant blue toner, rapid sepia toner, brown copper toner, formulary iron blue toner, ferric ammonium citrate, hydrogen peroxide, thymol, potassium bromide, copper 1 chloride, Kentmere liquid black and white photo emulsion, borax, calumet baking powder, potassium ferricyanide, lacquer thinner, baking soda, butane, citric acid, cyanotype sensitizer.

 bottom of page